nataliariquelme/cv-natalia/content/authors/admin/_index.md

 ---
 # Display name
-title: Natalia Riquelme
+title: Natalia Riquelme Sanhueza

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Coordinadora de Proyectos
+role: Coordinadora de Proyectos y Asistente de Investigación

 # Organizations/Affiliations to show in About widget
 organizations: